 - Use of visuals and charts for building vocabulary and understanding meaning this has been shown to stimulate interest and the learners' prior knowledge. - Use gap fill and word definition to discover meaning this helps with retaining the language to a greater extent than when learners are simply given the answers. - Use checking questions to ensure understanding asking learners if they could tell the group or their partner what they have to do is an important part of communication and retention. - Pair and group work is important learners learn from each other and it has been shown that teenagers prefer to work in groups rather than on their own.
-Learners need a safe place to practise the language before expressing it individually. - Personalise the topic this increases motivation and assimilation of the language. - Oral interaction between learners in English about the content is beneficial, as is cooperative work.
-The more the learners speak, the greater the development of accuracy and confidence in using the language. - Repeat vocabulary, grammar and useful phrases commonly used in the topic.
-For example, practise using words to compare and contrast words to make a point or develop an argument. - If learners are encouraged to notice the language they are more likely to use it at a later date. - The use of context is important for learners to understand meaning. - Language needs to be used in conversation before it can be assimilated as part of the output.
+Learners need a safe place to practise the language before expressing it individually. - Personalise the topic this increases motivation and assimilation of the language. - Oral interaction between learners in English about the content is beneficial as is cooperative work.
+The more the learners speak the greater the development of accuracy and confidence in using the language. - Repeat vocabulary, grammar and useful phrases commonly used in the topic.
+For example, practise using words to compare and contrast, words to make a point or develop an argument. - If learners are encouraged to notice the language they are more likely to use it at a later date. - The use of context is important for learners to understand meaning. - Language needs to be used in conversation before it can be assimilated as part of the output.

-3.3.2 Possible activities
+3.4.2 Possible activities

-- (1) Starter activate prior knowledge, use simple visual clues to vocabulary, match pictures to words. - (2) Bring in everyday recognisable items which are related to the topic (realia). - (3) Personalisation start the lesson by making the topic relate to the learners' lives e.g. favourite food eaten every day. - (4) Vary the font and sizes for reading exercises and use pictures or cartoons to explain concepts.
-Underlining key words or phrases helps the learner to notice the language. - (5) Learners acquire and retain language through discovering the meaning themselves from within the text or through ordering a set of sentences to describe a process. - (6) Repeat the key language during the lesson in different exercises, e.g. use of the passive tense in writing up the impacts of an event and when to use the definite and indefinite article (Exercise 1). - (7) To help with developing thinking skills and using the language, start by asking simple questions using what, when, where and which followed by more challenging ones using how and why.
-This works well in group and pair work. - (8) Have a glossary and word bank available.
-Give the learners specific words and phrases to build the precise and more complex sentences they will need to use in their reports. - (9) Provide scaffolding i.e. using activities where learners need to add correct answers from a choice to make the sentences correct.
-Follow this by freer practice of the same language used in the sentences. - (10)Try and ensure pronunciation and word stress is correct.
-You can use delayed feedback, i.e. make notes during the group discussion time of difficult language areas and highlight this to the whole group at the end of the lesson.
+1. Starter - activate prior knowledge, use simple visual clues to vocabulary, match pictures to words

+- 2. Bring in everyday recognisable items which are related to the topic (realia). - 3.
+Personalisation start the lesson by making the topic relate to the learners' lives e.g. computer technology used every day, what if it sometimes goes wrong; why does this happen? - 4.
+Vary the font and sizes for reading exercises and use pictures or cartoons to explain concepts.
+Underlining key words or phrases helps the learner to notice the language. - 5.
+Learners acquire and retain language through discovering the meaning themselves from within the text or through ordering a set of sentences to describe a process. - 6.
+Repeat the key language during the lesson in different exercises. - 7.
+To help with developing thinking skills and using the language, start by asking simple questions using what, when, where and which followed by more challenging ones using how and why.
+This works well in group and pair work. - 8.
+Have a glossary and word bank available.
+Give the learners specific words and phrases to build the precise and more complex sentences they will need to use in their reports. - 9.
+Provide scaffolding i.e. using activities where learners need to add correct answers from a choice to make the sentences correct.
+Follow this by freer practice of the same language used in the sentences. - 10.
+Try and ensure pronunciation and word stress is correct.
+You can use delayed feedback i.e. make notes during the group discussion time of difficult language areas and highlight this to the whole group at the end of the lesson.

-3.3.3 Some examples of exercises to integrate language learning within lessons
+3.4.3 Some examples of exercises to integrate language learning within lessons physical